jneurock/rocky-codes/src/content/posts/better-code-reviews.md

 Starting some feedback with something like “I assume you’re trying to solve *x* problem with *y* solution.
 In that case, I’d like to suggest…” is a great way to avoid misunderstandings early.
-If you state your assumptions up front, and your assumption is incorrect, the author can clear things up right away and avoid wasteful back and forth discussions.
+If you state your assumptions up front, and they’re incorrect, the author can clear things up right away and avoid wasteful back and forth discussions.

 <h3 id="speak-from-your-perspective">
   Speak From Your Perspective